NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

     $ tar xvpf 2015-07-31_blog.babaei.net_openldap-babaei-net.tar

-If you would like to extract the archive file in path other than the current directory:
+If you would like to extract the archive file in a path other than the current directory:

     $ tar {OPTIONS} {ARCHIVE_FILE} -C /path/to/extract/to